Evaluation of a new blood test for detecting multiple types of cancer early

-A low dose computed tomography (LDCT) scan is an imaging method that can be used to help detect lung cancer in people at high risk for the disease.
+Low dose computed tomography (LDCT) scan is an imaging method that can be used to help detect lung cancer in people at high risk for the disease.
 Currently, LDCT is not widely available in the UK.
-In addition to evaluating the ability of a blood test to detect multiple cancer types, SUMMIT aims to assess the feasibility of implementing a lung cancer screening program in the United Kingdom.
+In addition to evaluating the ability of GRAIL’s blood test to detect a signal shared by multiple cancer types, SUMMIT aims to assess the feasibility of implementing a lung cancer screening program in the UK.

 Thank you for your contribution